LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_transpose_local_array.rst

 the first lambda passed as an argument to the ``RAJA::kernel_param`` method and ``RAJA::statement::Lambda<1>`` for the second lambda argument.

-Note that the loops over tiles use ``RAJA::statement::ForICount`` types rather than ``RAJA::statement::For`` types that we saw in the tiled matrix transpose example in :ref:`tiledmatrixtranspose-label`.
+Note that the loops within tiles use ``RAJA::statement::ForICount`` types rather than ``RAJA::statement::For`` types that we saw in the tiled matrix transpose example in :ref:`tiledmatrixtranspose-label`.
 The ``RAJA::statement::ForICount`` type generates local tile indices that